 Good MorningThe equity market faces new challenges this week.
 Not only are escalated tensions in the Middle East impacting the outlook, but the FOMC is scheduled to make its subsequent policy adjustment on Wednesday.
 The committee is not expected to alter its policy, but may indicate when or if its next move will be to lower rates.
 Inflation is trending in the right direction but remains stubborn, with risks mounting daily.
 Escalated Middle Eastern tensions have spiked oil prices, positively influencing inflation.

 Market attention has begun to turn toward the Q2 earnings reporting cycle.
 The S&P 500 is expected to have grown earnings in Q2, but the forecasts are diminished compared to earlier in the year.
 The risk for investors is that the outlook will continue deteriorating, undermining market sentiment.
 In this scenario, the S&P 500 can move higher, but significant gains are unlikely, and the risk of a correction is significant.
-Featured: Retirees Are Using This Gold Strategy Before the Next Crash (Ad)
+Featured: On the verge of FDA trials— this under-the-radar AI stock should be on your radar (Ad)

 |